|

 "Tibet Year in Film".
 Should that happen, it is very likely that

-Seven Years in Tibet will ride the crest of that wave, for Mr Harrer, as its main subject, idealises the perfect
+Seven Years in Tibet will ride the crest of that wave, for Mr Harrer, as its main subject, idealises the perfect union

-does not care to talk about.
+not care to talk about.

 SS-Oberscharführer Harrer